davidbhr/CompactionAnalyzer/README.md

 > Additionally, absolute forces of spheroids can be measured using the *jointforces* python package [here](https://github.com/christophmark/jointforces), which requires additonal material measurements & timelapse imaging.
 Absolute forces of cell can be assesed using *saenopy* [here](https://github.com/rgerum/saenopy), which requires additonal material measurements and two (larger) 3D stacks of the contracted and realaxed state per cell.

-## Graphical User Interface (GIU)

-We provide a graphical user interface that simplifies the execution and evaluation of several experiments.
-Intensity & Orientation results of individual or grouped experiments can be visualized.
-To start the GUI, just run the script XX.py

-IMAGE

 ## Literature